chloealbright/DevHiveMind/Companies/Financial Markets/Debt Instruments Overview.md

 ---
 tags:
+  - market
+  - finance
+  - economics
 author:
   - jacgit18
   - chatgpt
-Comments: This documentation discusses
+Comments: This documentation discusses Debt instruments.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-03-04
 Relates:
 ---
-### Definition:

 A **debt instrument** is a fixed income asset legally obligating a debtor to repay borrowed amounts with interest.
 They are utilized by individuals, businesses, and governments for various purposes.

 ### Short-Term vs. Long-Term Debt Instruments: